Toward a Unified Lyapunov-Certified ODE Convergence Analysis of Smooth Q-Learning with p-Norms: Introduction

+Despite a growing body of work on smooth variants of Q-learning, an ODE-based convergence analysis has not yet been fully established.
+In what follows, we briefly review prior studies on smooth Q-learning and clarify how our contributions differ from and extend existing results.

-Given these considerations, the main goal of this paper is to present a unified ODE analysis of Q-learning and its smooth variants~\cite{haarnoja2017reinforcement,song2019revisiting,pan2020reinforcement,asadi2017alternative,barber2023smoothed} for additional insights and complementary analysis.
-Here, smooth variants of Q-learning indicate Q-learning algorithms using smooth approximations of the max operator, such as the log-sum-exp (LSE)~\cite{haarnoja2017reinforcement}, Boltzmann softmax~\cite{pan2020reinforcement}, and mellomax~\cite{asadi2017alternative}.
-It is known that these smooth variants can improve the exploration and performance~\cite{haarnoja2017reinforcement,pan2020reinforcement,song2019revisiting} and mitigate the overestimation bias of Q-learning~\cite{barber2023smoothed,song2019revisiting}.
-However, their convergence has not been fully investigated until now.
-In particular,~\cite{haarnoja2017reinforcement} and~\cite{song2019revisiting} only studied deep RL counterparts for the smooth Q-learning algorithms with the LSE and Boltzmann softmax operators, respectively, without rigorous convergence analysis for tabular cases.
-The result in~\cite{asadi2017alternative} only considered SARSA and value iteration algorithms using the mellowmax operator.
-A tabular Q-learning with the Boltzmann softmax operator was investigated in~\cite{pan2020reinforcement,barber2023smoothed}, where asymptotic convergence was proved using the stochastic approximation methods in~\cite{singh2000convergence}, which are different from the ODE approaches.
-Therefore, the underlying assumptions and conditions for the convergence are different, and are not directly comparable.
-For instance, we consider a scalar step-size which does not depend on the state-action pair, while the step-size adopted in~\cite{pan2020reinforcement,barber2023smoothed} should depend on the state-action pair.
-Moreover, to the author's knowledge, convergence of smooth Q-learning with the LSE and mellowmax operators in the tabular setting has not been reported in the literature so far.
-Besides, the proposed analysis is quite general, and provide a unified framework that can cover many Q-learning variants mentioned above.
+{\bf Smooth Q-learning algorithms:} In~\cite{haarnoja2017reinforcement} and~\cite{song2019revisiting}, smooth Q-learning algorithms based on the LSE and Boltzmann softmax operators, respectively, were studied with deep neural network function approximators.
+However, these works did not provide a rigorous convergence analysis even in the tabular setting.
+The work of~\cite{asadi2017alternative} was among the first to propose using the mellowmax operator in Q-learning and investigated generalized value iteration algorithms based on mellowmax, but it did not establish a rigorous convergence theory.
+Tabular Q-learning with the Boltzmann softmax operator was later studied in~\cite{pan2020reinforcement,barber2023smoothed}, where asymptotic convergence was proved via stochastic approximation techniques in~\cite{singh2000convergence}, rather than via ODE methods.
+As a result, the underlying assumptions and convergence conditions differ and are not directly comparable to ODE-based analyses.
+To the authors' knowledge, convergence results for tabular smooth Q-learning with the LSE and mellowmax operators have not been reported in the literature to date.
+In contrast, our analysis is more general and provides a unified framework that covers a broad class of smooth Q-learning variants, including those mentioned above.